josefpolach/howtos/1_Containerization_and_push_to_ACR_-_Manual_for_MS_Azure.md

 ```

 # 5 Create Azure Container Instance
+Can be done in Azure Portal or you can use this code in Terminal:

 ```bash
 az container create --resource-group myResourceGroup --name ocrapi-container --image <acrLoginServer>/ocr-api:v1 --cpu 1 --memory 1Gi --registry-login-server <acrLoginServer> --registry-username <acrUsername> --registry-password <acrPassword> --dns-name-label ocrapi-yoursubdomain --ports 8000
 ```